arda-copur/Heart-Map/README.md

 A captivating Flutter-based mobile game that tests your geographical knowledge by guessing cities based on Google Maps markers.

+Note: I am continuing to develop this project and will soon start releasing version 2.
+Therefore, it is natural for you to see some unused code structures in version 1.
+Please let me know if you have any advice or suggestions.

 ## 📱 Screenshots

 <div align="center">